-According to the SEBI circular no. CIR/CFD/ CMD1/27/2019 dated 8th February, 2019, the Company has obtained an Annual Secretarial Compliance Report from Ms. Jolly Patel, Practising Company Secretary, confirming compliance of SEBI regulations / Circulars / Guidelines issued thereunder and applicable to the Company.
-There are no observations or adverse remarks in the said report.
+According to the SEBI circular no. CIR/CFD/ CMD1/27/2019 dated February 8, 2019, the Annual Secretarial Compliance report is not applicable to the company as the company does not fall within the criteria prescribed under Regulation 24A

 11. REVIEW OF DIRECTORS' RESPONSIBILITY STATEMENT